brettrjones/gotvptop/docs_for_building/READ_ME_FIRST.txt

-NOTE: Visual Studio is no longer supported but the compiler install is required if building a windows version of GoTvPtoP If building with Visual Studio then
+NOTE: Only Visual Studio 2017 is supported and the compiler install is required if building a windows version of GoTvPtoP If building with Visual Studio then
 	1.)
 Open $(SRC_ROOT)/build/VS2015/GoTvAll.sln
+	1.)
+Open $(SRC_ROOT)/build/VS2017/GoTvAll.sln
 	2.)
 Rebuild All

 If building with Qt